Socialist Party of National Liberation: The split of the PSAN-Provisional

-From the 80's to today
+From the 80s to today

 Josep Guia and Jordi Fornas in 2013.

 After the split of NE, the PSAN radicalized, and in 1983 became the axis of the Moviment de Defensa de la Terra (MDT), created in 1984 thanks to the union with Independentists of the Catalan Countries (CPI), the successor organization PSAN-Provisional.
 However, in 1987 the MDT was divided and fragmented.
 The faction of the MDT close to the PSAN was the MDT-Patriotic Front (MDT-FP).
 In 1988 a new youth organization, Maulets was created.
 In 1989 the PSAN joined Catalunya Lliure, an electoral coalition formed by the National Front of Catalonia, the MDT-FP and Maulets.
 The adoption of independentism by Republican Left of Catalonia (ERC) at the end of that year left Catalunya Lliure in a difficult position, since a lot of its members joined ERC.
 The PSAN and Maulets were the only organizations left in Catalunya Lliure in 1993.
 The coalition was dissolved in 1996.
 Since then, the PSAN has been very isolated from the rest of the Catalan Independentist Left.
 Since 2010 the party supports Catalan Solidarity for Independence and joined the coalition in 2012.